On this page

 A record of excursions that includes:

-- completed risk assessment and management process (RAMS);
+- completed risk assessment and management process

-- the signature of the Person Responsible giving approval for the excursion to take place.
+- the signature of the person responsible giving approval for the excursion to take place.

 How to show you are complying#

-Before any excursion, you must complete a risk assessment and management system (RAMS).
+Before any excursion, you must complete a risk assessment and management system process (RAMS).
 This includes identifying potential hazards at the venue, such as proximity to water, and during travel.

 Visit the destination ahead of time to complete a thorough RAMS.
 Take into account environmental factors like weather and terrain.